So far we have identified 239 who died serving with the Anti-Treaty forces.

 On the 6th of January 1923 an Anti-Treaty I.R.A. soldier, Michael Cull, was shot dead during a raid on Ovens’ hardware and grocery store in the village of Ballyconnell County Cavan, he was part of a large group of Anti-Treaty hiding out in the Arigna Mountains and raiding the local area for food and supplies.
 It was reported locally he was shot by two plain clothes Free State officers.
 The Anti-Treaty group from the Arigna Mountains raided Ballyconnell Village about a month later murdering two civilians.

-On Monday the 8th of January 1923 five soldiers of the National Army were executed in Dublin, they had been charged, tried and convicted for:
+On Monday the 8th of January 1923 men were executed in Dublin, they had been charged, tried and convicted for:

 The Court found each of the accused guilty of both charges, all were sentenced to death and the sentence was duly carried out at 8am on the 8th of January 1923.